Trial By Error: The Truth According to Wired (and Alan Levinovitz)

 *Let’s start with the headline, which declares that Levinovitz is presenting “The Truth” about a medical condition no one has yet cracked.
 That’s a revealing choice of words.
 Biblical literalists, fanatics in other religious traditions, and Trumpistas all lay claim to The Truth.
 It behooves others, even professors of religion, to refrain from such declarations.
 In this case, the implication is that the article’s content is irrefutable.
 That stacks the deck against anyone seeking to challenge it.

-Per tradition and practice /in US journalism, editors have generally been the ones to set headlines and sub-titles.
+Per tradition and practice in US journalism, editors have generally been the ones to set headlines and sub-titles.
 But this is a 7,000-word epic in a high-profile publication.
 It is possible, but seems unlikely, that Levinovitz had absolutely no opportunity, either before or after publication, to protest a headline that implied he was presenting us with the Ten Commandments.
 Some readers might be eager to read about The Truth.
 But the words suggest an inappropriate level of certitude, on Wired’s part if not Levinovitz’, that casts a shadow over everything that comes after.

 Everything old is new again

 *Then there is the sub-title: “There might finally be a way forward for long Covid treatment—if only you were allowed to talk about it.”
 “Finally?”
 I guess Levinovitz hasn’t noticed that “talk” about this stuff is all over the place and has been going on for years, even decades.
 Pooh-bahs promoting the biopsychosocial approach exercised hegemony over the discussion of treatments for myalgic encephalomyelitis (ME) and chronic fatigue syndrome (CFS) for 30+ years.
-Citing vile social media posts and private communications, they have long portrayed the community of desperation patients as an irrational and dangerous mob of anti-science zealots–a notion revived by Levinovitz.
+Citing vile social media posts and private communications, they have long portrayed the community of desperate patients as an irrational and dangerous mob of anti-science zealots–a notion revived by Levinovitz.

 In fact, the current discussion over Long Covid and mind-body approaches is an extension and amplification of these long-standing tensions.
 In the UK and Europe, Long Covid patients routinely report that their government or private doctors and clinicians, at a loss for how to help, have recommended that they pursue mind-body strategies.
 The notion that no one is talking about it is pretty ridiculous—a non-starter.
 But it allows Wired and Levinovitz to present themselves as prophets leading patients out of the biomedical wilderness.

 Like the headline, the sub-title language is prejudicial.
 Whatever role Levinovitz did or did not have in concocting the phrase, he is nonetheless stuck with it–just like he is stuck with the headline.
+Levinovitz has repeatedly praised the rigor and professionalism of Wired’s editorial processes.
+But if the magazine’s editorial team has settled on language that contradicts the context of the article, as seems to be the case, then it is reasonable to question whether its editorial approach is indeed rigorous and professional.

 In my experience of writing long pieces for major news organizations, editors have always been willing to adjust or correct a headline or sub-title if I offered a cogent explanation of why one or the other was unacceptable or misleading, for whatever reason.
 If Wired is unwilling to extend the same basic courtesy to Levinovitz, perhaps he should reconsider whether he wants his work to appear in a magazine that undermines his work in the first words readers will see.